Odessa (City on the Black Sea): Inspiration and recording

 Its title was inspired by a travel brochure Robin had seen.
 The geography of "Odessa" must not be taken too literally, although a man sailing in the Atlantic Ocean and the Baltic Sea is as far from the port of Odesa (then part of the USSR) as he seems to feel in the lyrics.
 One possible inspiration is the true story of the SS Ellan Vannin, a packet ship which sank in the Irish Sea on its way between the Isle of Man and Liverpool on 3 December 1909.
 The romantic date of February 14th (St Valentine's Day) replaced this and stayed, while the year changed to 1886 and then 1899 for the final release.
 This was a major work and it took a few sessions to get a take they liked.

 The lyrics are written in the stream-of-consciousness style, telling the story of the survivor of a fictitious British ship called Veronica, floating on an iceberg in the Baltic Sea.
+Barry Gibb described it as, "sad.
+Please listen to the words and story.
+"Odessa" is about a man on an iceberg after a shipwreck and his wife has run away with a vicar."